 For example, a carb target could be 45 grams per meal.
 A slice of bread is about 15 grams of carb, and an apple is another 15 grams.
 Thus, a turkey sandwich with an apple would be right at about 45 grams of carb.

-When carbs are limited to this degree, it can be easier to keep blood glucose in normal limits, even resulting in diabetes remission in some cases.
+When you limit carbs to this degree, it can be easier to keep blood glucose within normal limits, even resulting in diabetes remission in some cases.